zamd/spa-bff-auth-sample/README.md

 # SPA-BFF Auth Sample

+This samples demonstrate using SPA with a backend component (BFF) for implementing OAuth/OIDC based authentication and API authorization.
+The samples demonstrate keeping access_token/refresh_token in a server side cache and uses standard cookie auth between browser and the web-server.

-- Cookies are a type of `automatically submitted credentials` and needs speical care in a SPA architecture
-- At minimum, the backend API must be locked down to only allow it's access via XHR.
+Cookies are a type of `automatically submitted credentials` and needs speical care in a SPA architecture to mitigate against CSRF attacks.
+At minimum, the backend API must be locked down to only allow it's access via XHR.
 This can be done by checking for a custom header like `x-xsrf-token` with an expected value `#anti-forgery token`.
 Only requests including this custom header (and possibly content-type: `application/json`) should be able to call backend APIs.
-- Browser form POST won't be able to add custom headers and won't be able to execute API endpoints with `automatic credentials`
-- This custom header approach along with a white-listed CORS origin should protect SPA endpoints from CSRF
-- This is similar to `Authorization Bearer ey.....` model where access_token would be included as an `explicit credential`

-- Regular website follows a similar model where they include an additional credential (csrfToken) along with automatic credentials (cookie) to ensure that it's the real user making the request.
+The sample uses node `http-proxy` package to automatically attach access_token to outgoing API calls after succesfully validating cookie and CSRF token.

 # Authentication Flow